weaviate/weaviate-benchmarking/README.md

 ## Documentation for benchmarker

-📊 results can be found in the [Weaviate documentation](https://weaviate.io).
+📊 results and context can be found in the [Weaviate documentation](https://weaviate.io).

-Ground principles:

-- Same region
-- Seperate Weaviate instance from import instance
-- N2 CPU architecture
-- SSD

 ### ANN benchmark